CosmWasm/sylvia-book/src/setting-up-env.md

 $ cargo install cosmwasm-check
 ```

-If the installation succeeds, you should be able to execute the utility from your command line.
+If the installation succeeds, you can execute the utility from your command line.

 ```
 $ cosmwasm-check --version
-Contract checking 1.2.1
+Contract checking 1.3.1
 ```

 ## Verifying the installation

-To guarantee you are ready to build your smart contracts, you need to make sure you can build examples.
+To guarantee you are ready to build your smart contracts, you must ensure you can build examples.
 Checkout the [sylvia](https://github.com/CosmWasm/sylvia) repository and run the testing command in
 its folder: